 Though intended as a non-functioning prop, the jukebox is indeed based on a real-life prototype as confirmed by several jukebox experts we've consulted.
 Both Lindy Hooper and Hildegard Stamann suggested from its outward appearance that it was once a Wurlitzer model 616 jukebox built in 1937, which has gone through a few modifications.
 The 616 series was one of the last in the jukebox line featuring a wood veneer finish.
-Lindy and Hildegard point out that one main feature on original Wurlitzer jukeboxes is a "window" which gave patrons a view of the machine's internal mechanism and 16 disc capacity 78 RPM records.
+Lindy and Hildegard point out that one main feature on original Wurlitzer jukeboxes is a "window" which gave patrons a view of the machine's internal mechanism and 16-disc capacity 78 RPM records.
 All other manufacturers' jukebox mechanisms were hidden from view.

 Hildegard adds that it's probable that the first modification made to the jukebox was the installation of an aftermarket "Light-up" kit which was offered in the 1940s to make the older wooden machines look more attractive by using backlit illuminated plastic casings.
 One manufacturer of light-up kits was Gerber & Glass, and a typical style element used by that company are the musical notes seen on the metal frame on the sides of the cabinet on the Shining Time Station jukebox.
-Hildegard also mentioned that the center grill style can be traced to an English company, K.E.B., Camden, England, that once specialized in the repair and upgrade of pre-1939 jukeboxes.
+Hildegard also mentioned that the bottom-front center grill style can be traced to an English company, K.E.B., Camden, England, that once specialized in the repair and upgrade of pre-1939 jukeboxes.
 The grilles and the red plastic sides were included in light-up kits sold by the Stark Novelty and Manufacturing Company based out of Canton, Ohio.
 From these compiled factoids, we can deduce that the artist Barbara Galucci used the gutted shell of a derelict Wurlitzer 616 as a basis for the prop.

 Spotted on eBay, details of an old aftermarket "Light-up" grille conversion kit for Wurlitzer 616 jukeboxes.
 Front grille is identical to Shining Time Station's jukebox with red phenolic plastic sides.

 Pictured on the right is a better view of what the bezel cover looked like.
 On an original operational machine, rather than being recessed (as seen on the prop), the bezel would be flush to the cabinet front.
-A patron would look at a numbered list of available song titles under a panel at the top-front of the jukebox (3), push the corresponding numbered button for the selected song on the rotary song selector, and lastly put their nickel into the coin slot to play the tune.
+A patron would look at a numbered list of available song titles under a panel at the top-front of the jukebox (3), then push the corresponding numbered button for the selected song on the bezel, and lastly insert their nickel into the coin slot to play the tune.

 Left: Silvery casters only seen in Season 1.
-Right: The prop suffered some abuse in a scene from the Family Special: Once Upon a Time, in a scene where it ended up in a garbage dump!
+Right: The prop suffered some abuse in a scene from the Family Special: Once Upon a Time, where it ended up in a garbage dump!